 5.3.1.1 Introduction

+5.3.1.1.1 Information on supported expectation object and corresponding expectationTargets.

 Clause 4.2.2 described that an Intent-driven MnS producer has the following capabilities: fulfil the received intent and report the result/information about the intent fulfilment, and clause 6.2.2 defined different scenario specific intent expectations with different expectation objects and expectation targets to support different use cases.
 In a network, multiple intent handling functions may be deployed to support different kinds of intents.
 Different intent handling functions may be deployed to support different intent expectation object domains, e.g. intent handling function A is deployed to handle the radio network related intents, intent handling function B is deployed to handle the 5GC network related intents, while intent handling function C is deployed to handle the service related intents.
 Or different intent handling functions are deployed to support different areas of the same intent expectation object domain, e.g. intent handling function D is deployed to support to handle the intent for radio network in Area#1, while intent handling function E is deployed to support to handle the intent for radio network in Area#2.

 Before MnS consumer expresses the intent expectation targets and expectation objects to MnS producer, MnS consumer may want to know what expectation targets and expectation objects can be supported by MnS producer.
 Based on such supported expectation targets information and expectation objects information, the MnS consumer may use such information to select the proper intent handling function to express the intent.

 In case the MnS producer updates the intent handling capabilities for one or more intent handling functions, the MnS producer may inform these updates to the MnS consumer.

+5.3.1.1.X2 Description of supported expectation targets

+Besides the list of supported expectation object and expectationTargets, the intent handling capability needs to also describe the supported value ranges for the targets or the sets of targets that are supported.
+For instance, the intent driven MnS producer for RAN service management intent may want to expose the description of RAN services that they can offer.
+This means the intent driven MnS producer exposes the supported intents or intent expectations having a specific set of features and a specific set of values for those features as illustrated by Table 5.3.1.1.2-1.
+The IDMS producer should support expose of such capabilities.